Gilia capitata 'Globe'

 (Eschscholzia californica ‘Mikado’)

-Mikado California Poppy is a native cool weather short-lived perennial flower that can be commonly found growing in open areas, hillsides, and along roads throughout the western United States.
-At maturity, this plant reaches the height of 12-16” and features bluish green fern-like leaves and 3” 4 petal cup-shaped orange-red flowers.
-This plant attracts bees and butterflies, is resistant to deer, tolerates drought, is both edible and medicinal, self sows, and is great as a cut flower!
+Mikado California Poppy is a native cool weather short-lived perennial flower that grows in open areas, hillsides, and along roads throughout the western United States.
+This plant can grow up to 12-16 inches tall and has fern-like leaves with a blueish-green tint.
+Its orange-red flowers are cup-shaped with four petals and measure around 3 inches.
+This plant attracts bees and butterflies, is resistant to deer, tolerates drought, is both edible and medicinal, self-sows, and is used as a cut flower!

 (Eschscholzia californica ‘Golden West’)

-Golden West California Poppy is a native cool weather short-lived perennial flower that can be commonly found growing in costal bluffs and inland valleys throughout the western United States.
-At maturity, this plant reaches the height of 12-16” and features bluish green fern-like leaves and 3” 4 petal cup-shaped golden orange flowers.
-This plant attracts bees and butterflies, is resistant to deer, tolerates drought, is both edible and medicinal, self sows, and is great as a cut flower!
+Golden West California Poppy is a native cool weather short-lived perennial flower that grows in coastal bluffs and inland valleys throughout the western United States.
+When fully grown, this plant can reach 12-16 inches tall.
+Its leaves resemble ferns and are bluish-green in color.
+The plant also boasts cup-shaped golden orange flowers that are about 3 inches in size and have 4 petals.
+This plant attracts bees and butterflies, is resistant to deer, tolerates drought, is both edible and medicinal, self-sows, and is used as a cut flower!